dulei711/sharing/README.md

-# sharing data with comuunity
+# sharing data with community